 Does being unhappy in an otherwise happy society make your unhappiness seem stronger?

 Wiking says: “One of the recurring patterns in happiness research is how much social comparisons matter.
-We evaluate our lives based on how we are doing compared to others.
+I can bet we evaluate our lives based on how we are doing compared to others.

 “Another explanation for high levels of (depression) and suicide is that whereas in some societies it is clear what can be the causes of your unhappiness, war, poverty etc. … other societies, where most external causes of unhappiness have been removed (which you can argue is the case with many Nordic countries), if you are still feeling unhappy, you may start to blame yourself, which may lead down a dark path.”